 Information Technology Management

-The offices in Grand Rapids, Marquette, and Lansing have video conferencing facilities and conduct meetings, interviews, and training between offices and other sites which are maintained by the Information Technology Management Staff.
+The offices in Grand Rapids, Marquette, and Lansing have Video Teleconference (VTC) facilities and conduct meetings, interviews, and training between offices and other sites which are maintained by the Information Technology Management Staff.

-The Support Services Unit consists of a Supervisor - Administrative Services Specialist, and Assistant Admistrative Serivices Specialist and the office Receptionist.
+The Support Services Unit consists of a Supervisor - Administrative Services Specialist, an Assistant Administrative Services Specialist and two students supporting the front desk/reception area.